easylogic/mime/README.md

 # mime
-all in one web component for many mime types
+all in one web viewer for many mime types

 # sample code